astrofrog/py4sci/syllabus.md

 Week 7
 ------

-- Scipy (interpolation, integration, fitting)
+- Glob
+- String formatting

 Practice:
   - Fit the temperature in Munich vs time data with some functions.